arthomnix/spaghettitrees/README.md

 # SpaghettiTrees

-A custom tree generation mod for Fabric 1.17.1 and 1.18.
+A custom tree generation mod for Fabric 1.18.